NETWAYS/jenkins-training/Beispiel/02_hello_jenkins.md

 * Build History
 Past Builds, number can be configured.
-Contains more detailes state and progress information
+Contains more detailed state and progress information

 ~~~SECTION:notes~~~